-Not only do you have to figure out how to make a steady income all on your own (without the same paycheck you normally get every 2 weeks), but you also have to learn how to smoothly navigate new, foreign countries on a regular basis.
+Not only do you have to figure out how to make a steady income all on your own, but you also have to learn how to smoothly navigate new, foreign countries on a regular basis.

 And while that might sound like the ultimate dream from the outside, once you’re in the thick of things, it means endlessly researching visas, establishing a life in places where you don’t know the language or customs, and packing up everything you own each time you head somewhere new.

 Now look, you and I both know being a digital nomad means living a lifestyle most people only dream of.
 And after all the planning and navigating involved, there’s nothing in the world that tops it.